Skip to main content

 Priority 3 — Layer 4 Intent-Cluster Content Architecture (Months 2-6): Systematic buildout of Pillar Pages and Cluster Content articles for each priority buyer persona, driven by Intent Cluster analysis from sales call transcripts and client discovery research.
 Each new content unit compounds topical authority for previously published units.

-Priority 4 — Layers 3 and 5 (Months 4+): Dark Funnel seeding through authorized expert content distribution in peer networks, and conversion architecture implementation (gated tools, interactive calculators).
+Priority 4 — Layers 3 and 5 (Months 4+): Enterprise Procurement seeding through authorized expert content distribution in peer networks, and conversion architecture implementation (gated tools, interactive calculators).
 These layers depend on Layer 2 and Layer 4 performing — they convert accumulated authority into measurable lead capture.

 What a Digital Presence Transformation Actually Requires